Foreword

 Welcome to the Vizia book!

-Vizia is a crate for building GUI applications.
-It presently supports Windows, Linux, and MacOS desktop targets, as well as audio plugins and Web.
+Vizia is a crate for building desktop GUI applications.
+It presently supports Windows, Linux, and MacOS desktop targets.

 The Vizia project's home is https://github.com/vizia and the main Vizia repository is https://github.com/vizia/vizia.